eficode-academy/helm-katas/test-helm-deployments.md

 ### Viewing Test Logs

-The stdout/stderr of the test pods can be conveniently viewed when running tests by using the `--logs` flag on the test command.
+The `stdout` and `stderr` of the test pods can be conveniently viewed when running tests by using the `--logs` flag on the test command.

 ```sh
 $ helm test --logs [RELEASE]